DominikHrdonka/Horror_text_game/README.md

 # - use encapsulation to protect attributes from tampering
 # - add the dialogue branch about getting the code
 # - build options and story for the library location
-# - add locations and interaction with "move to the desk"
+# -
-# - come up with logic of the crone's movement on the map
+# - build enter the passageway location
 #
 #
 #